KenSciResearch/fairMLHealth/docs/development/CONTRIBUTING.md

 ### :beetle: Issues
 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track tasks that contributors can help with.
 If an issue has a triage label, we haven't reviewed it yet and you shouldn't begin work on it.

 If you've found something in the content or the website that should be updated, search open issues to see if someone else has reported the same thing.
+If it's something new, open an issue using a [template](https://github.com/KenSciResearch/fairMLHealth/blob/integration/docs/development/ISSUE_TEMPLATE.md).
+We'll use the issue to have a conversation about the problem you want to fix.

 ### :hammer_and_wrench: Pull requests
 A [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) is a way to suggest changes in our repository.